usgpo/api/README.md

 # api

->As part of an upcoming release and upgrade to our system, we will be reindexing all content in the coming weeks.
-This will result in updates to all content on sitemaps and the govinfo API.
-You will see updates to `lastmod` values for all content in the system, which may result in larger than normal responses for collections requests.
-We will provide a more detailed update when we have a firm timeframe for when this will take effect on the public site and the API.

 The **govinfo** api is intended to provide data users with a simple means to programmatically access **govinfo** content and metadata, which is stored in self-describing packages.
 This initial release provides functionality to retrieve lists of packages added or modified within a given time frame, summary metadata for packages, direct access to content and metadata formats, and equivalent granule information.

 Interactive documentation using the OpenAPI/swagger specification is available at https://api.govinfo.gov/docs.